makandz/synduce/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+One thing that turned out quite well was the decisions on how to separate the work between the 6 of us.
+We were able to divide the group into to groups of backend and frontend developers.
+Then within each group we divided the work into different features of the application.
+Keeping in mind a modular approach to the application we were able to smoothly develop an MVP without any serious conflicts.

+Related to this, having a specific person to do DevOps was also a great decision again keeping this modular and de-coupled system so that no one has to worry about the entire application and only perfecting their portion of the work.

+Our decision to have the Discord as a communication platform was vital.
+We were able to quickly and easily have a conversation with our partners if we needed it.
+We could quickly set up a meeting if we needed to have a more involved conversation.
+If something was going wrong we could have a quick conversaton with them to see if we can find a solution.
+Any important but short changes to the project that should be notified to our partners was also easily done with Discord.

 #### Q2.
 Decisions that did not turn out as well as we hoped

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, were not as successful as you thought they would be.